jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 for each method - for example, *makeNoise* might not do anything.
 In this case, Player doesn't override it, so the Player doesn't make any noise.

-There are probably going to be lots of other members too, but this is just an outline.
+There are probably going to be lots of other instance variables too, but this is just an outline.